-Which is the best French-English dictionary?
-You might use online resources a lot of the time, but sometimes you want an actual physical copy.
-We’ve researched them all for you.
+Looking for the best French-English dictionary or English-French dictionary?
+We’ve been researching physical bilingual dictionaries to save you time.
 Whether you’re a translator or a French student, read on for our top tips and recommendations!

 How do I choose a bilingual dictionary?